Here are the top Institutional holders of United States Steel Corporation (X) shares

 The top institutional shareholder in the company is Blackrock Inc. with over 26.58 million shares valued at $445.82 million.
 The investor’s holdings represent 9.89% of the X Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 18.53 million shares valued at $310.7 million to account for 6.89% of the shares outstanding.
 The other top investors are State Street Corporation which holds 9.06 million shares representing 3.37% and valued at over $151.95 million, while Dimensional Fund Advisors LP holds 2.75% of the shares totaling 7.38 million with a market value of $123.83 million.

-United States Steel Corporation (NYSE: X) is 16.70% higher on its value in year-to-date trading and has touched a low of $5.46 and a high of $24.71 in the current 52-week trading range.
+United States Steel Corporation (NYSE: X) is 40.61% higher on its value in year-to-date trading and has touched a low of $5.46 and a high of $24.71 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The X stock was last observed hovering at around $19.86 in the last trading session, with the day’s loss setting it -0.29% off its average median price target of $23.89 for the next 12 months.
-It is also 30.11% off the consensus price target high of $28.00 offered by 11 analysts, but current levels are -63.08% lower than the price target low of $12.00 for the same period.
+The X stock was last observed hovering at around $22.75 in the last trading session, with the day’s gains setting it 0.83% off its average median price target of $23.89 for the next 12 months.
+It is also 15.79% off the consensus price target high of $28.00 offered by 11 analysts, but current levels are -96.5% lower than the price target low of $12.00 for the same period.

-The stock witnessed a 7.88% loss in the last 1 month and extending the period to 3 months gives it a 12.60%, and is -11.21% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.33% over the week and 8.87% over the month.
+The stock witnessed a 41.96% loss in the last 1 month and extending the period to 3 months gives it a 40.44%, and is 8.21% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.44% over the week and 9.00% over the month.

 United States Steel Corporation (X) Analyst Forecasts